feschber/lan-mouse/README.md

 The recommended way to emulate input on KDE is the [freedesktop remote-desktop-portal](https://flatpak.github.io/xdg-desktop-portal/#gdbus-org.freedesktop.portal.RemoteDesktop).

-#### Gnome (TODO)
+#### Gnome
-Gnome uses [libei](https://gitlab.freedesktop.org/libinput/libei) for input emulation, which has the goal to become the general approach for emulating Input on wayland.
+Gnome uses [libei](https://gitlab.freedesktop.org/libinput/libei) for input emulation and capture, which has the goal to become the general approach for emulating and capturing Input on Wayland.

 ### Input capture